Bell Rock Advisors Oy

 These terms and the additional agreed upon terms in an agreement contain the entire agreement between the parties and supersede all prior communication, discussions and agreements relating to the subject matter.

-Unless otherwise agreed in writing, the customer agrees not to actively recruit or solicit the services of any person of Bell Rock Advisors who has participated in the performance of the services under an agreement between Bell Rock Advisors and the customer.
-This restriction shall remain valid during the term of the Agreement and for a period of six (6) months after termination or expiration of the Agreement.
+Customer agrees not to actively recruit or solicit the services of any person of Bell Rock Advisors who has been introduced to Customer or participated in the performance of the services under an agreement between Bell Rock Advisors and the Customer.
+This restriction shall remain valid during the term of the Agreement and for a period of twelve (12) months after termination or expiration of the Agreement.

 Bell Rock Advisors is entitled to use customer as a reference in Bell Rock Advisors’s marketing materials, such as website and social media channels, provided that customer’s confidential information is not disclosed to anyone.
 However, if Bell Rock Advisors has reason to believe that customer would not want to be published as Bell Rock Advisors’s reference or it would consider certain information confidential, it will seek customer’s prior approval for the reference.